 |Copyright © Nucleus Medical Media, Inc.|

-- A clot that forms in another part of the body (eg, heart or neck) breaking off and blocking flow in a blood vessel supplying the brain (embolus)
+- A clot from another part of the body like the heart or neck.
+The clot breaks off and flows through the blood until it becomes trapped in a blood vessel supplying the brain.

-- A clot that forms in an artery that supplies blood to the brain (thrombus)
+- A clot that forms in an artery that supplies blood to the brain.

 - Problems with vital functions (eg, breathing)